jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_05_archive.md

 	{{ get_article_list(dates, DEFAULT_CATEGORY) }}
 	{% endblock content %}

-Next let's update `base.html` so that the "archive" link in the nav menu sends you to the right place:
+Next I update `base.html` so that the "archive" link in the nav menu goes to the right place:

 	<a href="{{ SITEURL }}/archives.html">archive</a>

 ### Handling External Links

-I frequently contribute to sources external to this site.
+I frequently contribute to other websites.
 I wanted to have a list of links on *this site*  that went to outside urls.
 I also wanted to be able to tag these external links using the same tagging system being used for posts on this site.
 But I didn't want my external work to clog up the archives for this this site.

 So I added a new category named `external-links`